Paper Category: Systems Engineering & Integration

 -

-Dynamic Response of CubeSat Structures to Launch Loads
+Dynamic Response of CubeSat Structures Under Launch Loads: Effects of Internal Mass Distribution

 -